Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Phase-Field Fracture Model for Brittle Fracture

-In this context, \(\delta_{m}^0\) and \(\delta_{m}^f\) correspond to the effective displacements at the onset of damage and at complete failure, respectively. \(\delta_{m}^{max}\) indicates the peak effective displacement throughout the loading history.
+\end{linenomath} where \(\delta_{m}^0\) and \(\delta_{m}^f\) are the effective displacements at damage onset and complete failure, respectively, and \(\delta_{m}^{max}\) is the peak effective displacement during loading.
 The effective displacements in Equation (\ref{DamageDeg}) are computed using an expression suggested by \cite{camanho2002mixed} as